 delayed or canceled!
 You can get up to € 600!

 IASI it's a special city for me.
 I liked it the first time I stepped into it.
 Many years have passed since then, and I have continued to walk and gather memories in the beautiful city on 7 hills.
 I met a lot of people, and with one hand I came to make friends.
-Every time I arrive in Iasi, I feel like I'm doing it for the first time.
-Although I saw part of it and I had the opportunity to listen to many beautiful stories, I feel like I have a lot to discover in the beautiful "Fair of the Exits".
+Every time I get to Iasi, I feel like I'm doing it for the first time.
+Although I saw a part of it and I had the opportunity to listen to many beautiful stories, I feel like I have a lot to discover in the beautiful "Fair of the Exits".

 If I can think better, I think IASI has attracted me a lot from the perspective of history and stories woven on these Moldovan lands.
 I believe that every Iasi knows at least one story with Ion Creangă, Eminescu or Cuza.
 And musai, all this to be listened to in a glass of wine.

 If you haven't reached Iasi yet, you must go.
 From my experience, I will tell you 10 reasons to visit this city.